grazhopper/svndumptool/README.txt

 Check
 -----

 Checks a dumpfile.
-At the moment only md5 sums and dates can be checked.

-svndumptool.py check [options] dumpfile
+svndumptool.py check [options] dumpfiles...

 options:
-  --version          show program's version number and exit -h, --help         show this help message and exit -d, --check-dates  check that svn:date increases
-  -m, --check-md5    check md5 sums of the files
+  --version            show program's version number and exit -h, --help           show this help message and exit -a, --check-actions  check actions like add/change/delete -d, --check-dates    check that svn:date increases -m, --check-md5      check md5 sums of the files
-  -A, --all-checks   check md5 sums of the files
+  -A, --all-checks     do all checks

 Known bugs:
  * None